 Hydrogen Embrittlement of Zirconium Alloys

 Cladding prevents radioactive fission products from escaping the fuel matrix into the reactor coolant and contaminating it.
-There are various fuel failure root causes, that have been identified in past.
-In the early dates of PWR and BWR operations, these causes were predominantly fabrication defects or fretting.
-One of possible causes is also:
+Various fuel failure root causes have been identified in the past.
+IThesecauses were predominantly fabrication defects or fretting in the early days of PWR and BWR operations.
+One possible cause is also:

 - Delayed hydride cracking (DHC).
 Delayed hydride cracking is time-dependent crack initiation and propagation through fracture of hydrides that can form ahead of the crack tip.
 This type of failure can be initiated by long cracks at the outer surface of the cladding, which can propagate in an axial/radial direction.
 This failure mechanism may potentially limit high burnup operation.

 The aggressive agent in this respect is primary circuit water, at a temperature of some 300° C. This oxidizes zirconium according to the reaction: